 One potential criticism of these findings is that the disclosure variables may be capturing unobserved characteristics of the BHCs' trading portfolios.
-For instance, information on VaR by risk type is clearly more relevant for BHCs with trading positions that span multiple risk factors (such as interest rates, exchange rates, equity prices, or commodities) than for those with simple portfolios.
+For instance, information on VaR by risk type is clearly more relevant for BHCs with trading positions spanning multiple risk factors (e.g., interest rates, exchange rates, equity prices, commodities) than for those with simple portfolios.
 Multi-risk-factor portfolios that span riskier or less widely held risk exposures, such as commodities, could have different risk-return characteristics than portfolios composed of positions exposed primarily to interest rates, which are held in nearly all trading portfolios.
-Alternatively, BHCs that report more information about stress testing may do so because they hold portfolios with "tail risk" that would not necessarily be realized in annual risk-adjusted returns (that is, risk-adjusted returns could be overstated because "tail risk" is not captured) but for which stress testing is an important risk management tool.
+Alternatively, BHCs that report more information about stress testing may do so because they hold portfolios with "tail risk" that would not necessarily be realized in annual risk-adjusted returns (that is, risk-adjusted returns could be overstated because "tail risk" is not captured), but for which stress testing is an important risk management tool.
 It could be, therefore, that the disclosure variables are capturing differences in underlying risk and return across BHCs rather than the impact of differential disclosure practices.

 We performed a series of robustness checks to assess this concern.
-First, the specification includes BHC fixed effects, so any differences in risk-adjusted returns across BHCs that are related to permanent differences in disclosure should be absorbed by those controls.
+To begin, the specification includes BHC fixed effects, so any time-invariant differences in risk-adjusted returns across BHCs that are systematically associated with differences in disclosure should be absorbed by those controls.
 As a further check, we repeated the regressions including additional variables to control for the composition of BHCs' trading activity.
 In particular, BHC regulatory reports contain information on trading revenues derived from different types of risk factors, such as interest rates, exchange rates, equity prices, and commodity prices.
-Nearly all of the BHCs in the sample (91 percent) report trading revenue from interest rate and foreign exchange positions, but fewer report revenue from equity- or commodity-based positions (64 percent and 48 percent, respectively).
+Nearly all the BHCs in the sample (91 percent) report trading revenue from interest rate and foreign exchange positions, but fewer report revenue from equity or commodity based positions (64 percent and 48 percent, respectively).
 We re-estimated the regression including dummy variables to capture the impact of these less common trading risk factors.
-Regulatory reports also include information on the different types of securities held in the trading account, and we estimated a second alternative specification with variables that captured the composition of trading positions based on these data.17 Since this information is available only beginning in 1995, we excluded observations from 1994 from these estimates.
+Regulatory reports also include information on the different types of securities held in the trading account, and we estimated a second alternative specification with variables capturing the composition of trading positions based on these data.16 Since this information is available only beginning in 1995, we drop observations from 1994 from these estimates.

-As a final test, we used a measure of the trading portfolio risk: the BHC's market risk capital requirement (scaled by trading account assets).
-As detailed above, minimum regulatory capital requirements for market risk are based on BHCs' internal VaR estimates.
+As a final test, we used a measure of the trading portfolio risk, the BHC's market risk capital requirement (scaled by trading account assets).
+As discussed above, minimum regulatory capital requirements for market risk are based on a BHC's internal VaR estimates.
 In that sense, they are related to the information disclosed in public financial statements about market risk exposure.
-Unfortunately, market risk capital data are available only beginning in 1998, when the market risk capital requirements were first imposed, and even in the years since then, some BHCs in our sample were not subject to the requirements in every sample year.18 Overall, the sample size is reduced by about a third when the market risk capital requirement is included as a control variable.
+Unfortunately, market risk capital data are available only beginning in 1998, when the market risk capital requirements were first imposed, and even then, some BHCs in our sample were not subject to the requirements in every sample year.17 Overall, the sample size is reduced by about a third when the market risk capital requirement is included as a control variable.

-Results of the estimates including these three sets of additional control variables are reported in Tables 9A, 9B, and 9C, respectively.
+Results of the estimates including these three sets of additional control variables are reported in Tables 9A, 9B and 9C, respectively.
 Including the additional control variables does not change the basic results.
-There continues to be a positive relationship between disclosure and risk-adjusted returns, though, as before, this relationship is stronger for the market-based measures than it is for accounting-based trading returns.
-The coefficients on the additional control variables are jointly statistically significant in most of the specifications, especially for the market-based return measures.
-The most consistent result is that higher market risk exposure, as measured by the ratio of market risk capital to trading assets, is associated with lower risk-adjusted returns (see Table 9C).
-The variables controlling for trading risk factors (commodityand equity-based revenue) tend to have the least explanatory power, though the results suggest that equity-based revenue is associated with higher risk-adjusted market returns (but lower risk-adjusted trading returns).
+There continues to be a positive relationship between disclosure and risk-adjusted returns, though as before, this relationship is stronger for the market-based measures than for accounting-based trading returns.
+The coefficients on the additional control variables are